frioux/blog/content/posts/self-control-on-a-phone.md

 I've wanted to stop using Slack while at home for a while.
 Sadly it's in the "things to check" time-suck life-steal loop (email, work email, slack, discord, twitter, facebook, start again.)
-I figured the best way to resolve this would be to find one of those things parents put on their kids phones to monitor usage etc, but put it on my phone.
+I figured the best way to resolve this would be to find one of those things parents put on their kids' phones to monitor usage etc, but put it on my phone.

 After trying a few of those things I landed on [Boomerang](https://useboomerang.com/), which has the ability to set an allowed schedule (as opposed to simply maximum duration) within a week.
-I installed it and it works perfectly, though I was hoping for some kind of slightly annoying overide and this can't be disabled very easily.
+I installed it and it works perfectly, though I was hoping for some kind of slightly annoying override and this can't be disabled very easily.
 That's ok though, if I need to talk on Slack I can use my laptop.

 I'm interested in using it to limit Twitter usage too, maybe, though I don't